-(2) Certain property, plant and equipment have been secured as collateral against equipment financing of \$22.9million.
+(2) Certain property, plant and equipment has been secured as collateral against equipment financing of \$24.4million.
 In addition, there is a security charge against an OSB facility, to the maximum of U.S. \$50 million.

 (Figures are in thousands of Canadian dollars unless indicated otherwise - Unaudited)